mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 *Optional.*

-Heel inserts are relative to the center of the boot heel.
+Heel inserts are relative to the center of the boot heel for skis, and relative to the reference stance for snowboards and splitboards.

 #### Example